QuickScythe/bwp/README.md

 ---

-A Spring Boot web application for managing and displaying talent/actor data, packaged as a deployable WAR for Tomcat.
+A Spring Boot web application for managing and displaying talent data, packaged as a deployable WAR for Tomcat.
 The project leverages Thymeleaf for templating, supports scheduled tasks, and integrates with the QuiptMC core library.

 ## Features
 - Home and talent web pages (Thymeleaf-based)
-- Loads and displays talent/actor data from configuration files
+- Loads and displays talent data from configuration files
 - Queue management and scheduled background tasks
 - Logging to both console and rolling file (Tomcat-compatible)
 - WAR packaging for easy deployment to Tomcat